Emergent-Behaviors-in-Biology/syn-phospho-circuits/README.md

 # Engineering Synthetic Phosphorylation Signaling Networks in Human Cells

-This repository contains the code and data associated with the paper Engineering synthetic phosphorylation signaling networks in human cells' authored by X. Yang and colleagues [[bioRxiv](https://www.biorxiv.org/content/10.1101/2023.09.11.557100v2)].
+This repository contains the code and data associated with the paper 'Engineering synthetic phosphorylation signaling networks in human cells' authored by X. Yang and colleagues [[bioRxiv](https://www.biorxiv.org/content/10.1101/2023.09.11.557100v2)].
 It provides all necessary resources to reproduce the biophysical modeling analysis detailed in the paper.

 ## Repository Structure